Water management in The Netherlands

 • Rijkswaterstaat (RWS)

-Rijkswaterstaat is responsible for the management of the major waters, such as the sea and the rivers.
+Rijkswaterstaat is responsible for the operational management of the major waters, such as the sea and the rivers.
 RWS ensures that the government authorities responsible are alerted in good time to floods or stormy seas.
 In addition, RWS maintains dykes, dams, weirs, and storm surge barriers.
 Furthermore, RWS protects the coast and gives more room to rivers, for example, by deepening floodplains and constructing secondary channels.

-• District water boards
+• Regional water authorities

 Government authorities involved in water management